 For our seating chart, we placed all names on a sign for guests to view, instead of making individual seating cards.
 Everyone quickly glanced at the chart and found his or her seat.
 I don’t think anyone missed having a seating card and it saved some paper by skipping them.

-I am fortunate to have married someone who loves the environment as much as I do!
+I am fortunate to have married someone who is on board with my sustainability efforts.
 Do you have any ideas on things to skip for a more sustainable wedding?
-Leave them in the comments below!
+Leave them in the comments below.